Add Contacts To Groups

 You will also need to add some additional attributes to the form:

-Instead of defining a group ID, we will update contactgroupadd so that it uses the value of the combobox with ID=form_reason.
+Instead of defining a group ID, update the contactGroupAdd attribute, so that it uses the value of the combobox with ID=form_reason.

 Here is the final solution: